ArtesOscuras/Lists/README.md

 # Lists

+My personal wordlists I use for CTF challenges and pentesting.

 - Rockyou - Famous 14 Milion passwords ordered by usage.
 Extracted from Kali OS.
 It was too big and I uploaded as a [release](https://github.com/ArtesOscuras/Lists/releases/download/list/rockyou.tar.gz).

 - Techyou.txt - 20.000 common passwords wordlist.
 Used in CTF challenges like vulnyx.